Perturbed-History Exploration in Stochastic Linear Bandits: PERTURBED-HISTORY EXPLORATION

 To extend $\linphe$ to this class of problems, we replace $\tilde{\theta}_t$ in $\linphe$ with the minimizer of

-where $g(s, y) = y \log(\sigma(s)) + (1 - y) \log(1 - \sigma(s))$.
+where $g(s, y) = - y \log(\sigma(s)) - (1 - y) \log(1 - \sigma(s))$.
 For $\lambda = 0$, we obtain the maximum likelihood solution.

 The above problem is convex.
-In addition, the sufficient statistics in this problem, the number of positive and negative observations of all arms, can be updated incrementally as in \cref{sec:efficient implementation}.
+Also the sufficient statistics in this problem, the number of positive and negative observations of arms, can be updated incrementally as in \cref{sec:efficient implementation}.
 Therefore, $\tilde{\theta}_t$ in round $t$ can be estimated in a constant time in $t$.
 We call this algorithm $\logphe$ and evaluate it in \cref{sec:logistic bandit experiments}.

-\section{Analysis}
+\section{ANALYSIS}

 We now provide a formal analysis of $\linphe$.
 In \cref{sec:notation}, we introduce relevant notation.
-In \cref{sec:regret bound}, we prove a generic regret bound that applies to any randomized algorithm that estimates $\theta$.
-The regret bound of $\linphe$ (\cref{sec:discussion}) is an instance of this result.
+In \cref{sec:regret bound}, we prove a generic regret bound that applies to any randomized algorithm that estimates $\theta_\ast$.
+The regret bound of $\linphe$ in \cref{sec:discussion} is an instance of this result.